Deficiency zero for random reaction networks under a stochastic block model framework: Conditions for deficiency zero in terms of

 \begin{lemma} If either $K_{0,2}(n) \gg n$, $K_{1,2}(n) \gg n$, or $K_{2,2}(n) \gg n$, then we have

-\end{lemma} \begin{proof} Recall from Lemma \ref{lemma:Cbound} that there cannot be too many complexes in a network with deficiency zero.
-In particular, $\delta_{G_n}=0$ implies $|\C| \leq 2n$.
-We will argue that in each of the three cases the number of non-isolated vertices in $G_n$, which correspond with the complexes of the associated reaction network, is likely to be much higher than the bound $2n$, implying the network has positive deficiency.
-The first case is straightforward, and the remaining two cases follow the same technique as Theorem 5.1 in \cite{prevalence}. \begin{enumerate} \item First, we assume that $K_{0,2}(n) \gg n$.
-From Lemma \ref{lemma:Cbound}, we have that $\delta_{G_n}=0$ implies $|\C| \leq 2n$, which in turns implies $M_{0,2}(n) \leq 2n-1$.
+\end{lemma} \begin{proof} Recall from Lemma \ref{lemma:Cbound} that there cannot be too many vertices in a network with deficiency zero.
+In particular, $\delta_{R_n}=0$ implies $|\C| \leq 2n$.
+We will argue that in each of the three cases the number of non-isolated vertices in $G_n$, which correspond with the vertices of the associated reaction network $R_n$, is likely to be much higher than the bound $2n$, implying the network has positive deficiency.
+The first case is straightforward, and the remaining two cases follow the same technique as Lemma 4.1 and Theorem 4.1 in \cite{prevalence}. \begin{enumerate} \item First, we assume that $K_{0,2}(n) \gg n$.
+From Lemma \ref{lemma:Cbound}, we have that $\delta_{R_n}=0$ implies $|\C| \leq 2n$, which in turns implies $M_{0,2}(n) \leq 2n-1$.
 Thus

 Since $M_{0,2}(n)$ has a binomial distribution, $\var (M_{0,2}(n)) \leq \E[M_{0,2}(n)]= K_{0,2}(n)$.
-Together with the fact that $K_{0,2}(n) \gg n$, we have $\frac{\var (M_{0,2}(n))}{(K_{0,2}(n) - (2n-1))^2}\to 0$, as $n\to\infty$, and thus $\lim_{n\to \infty}\P(\delta_{G_n}=0)=0$.
+Together with the fact that $K_{0,2}(n) \gg n$, we have $\frac{\var (M_{0,2}(n))}{(K_{0,2}(n) - (2n-1))^2}\to 0$, as $n\to\infty$, and thus $\lim_{n\to \infty}\P(\delta_{R_n}=0)=0$.

 \item Next, we assume $K_{1,2}(n) \gg n$.
-We observe that based on Corollary \ref{cor:subnetwork}, $\delta_{G_n}=0$ must imply $\delta_{\pi_{E^{1,2}_n}(G_n)} =0$, where, recalling Definition \ref{def:89768968}, $\pi_{E^{1,2}_n}(G_n)$ is the subnetwork of $G_n$ with reactions in $E^{1,2}_n$.
+We observe that based on Corollary \ref{cor:subnetwork}, $\delta_{R_n}=0$ must imply $\delta_{\pi_{E^{1,2}_n}(R_n)} =0$, where, recalling Definition \ref{def:89768968}, $\pi_{E^{1,2}_n}(R_n)$ is the subnetwork of $R_n$ with reactions in $E^{1,2}_n$.
 Thus we have

-Again, we make use of the upper bound in Lemma \ref{lemma:Cbound}. $\delta_{\pi_{E^{1,2}_n}(G_n)} =0$ must imply the number of non-isolated vertices in $\pi_{E^{1,2}_n}(G_n)$ is bounded by $2n$.
-Let $I$ be the set of isolated binary vertices in $\pi_{E^{1,2}_n}(G_n)$.
+Again, we make use of the upper bound in Lemma \ref{lemma:Cbound}. $\delta_{\pi_{E^{1,2}_n}(R_n)} =0$ must imply the number of non-isolated vertices in $\pi_{E^{1,2}_n}(R_n)$ is bounded by $2n$.
+Let $I$ be the set of isolated binary vertices in $\pi_{E^{1,2}_n}(R_n)$.
 Since there are $\frac{n(n+1)}{2}$ binary vertices, we must then have

 and as a result